carpentries-incubator/intro-image-classification-cnn/episodes/07-conclusion.md

 ## Figures

-You can use standard markdown for static figures with the following syntax:
+You can use pandoc markdown for static figures with the following syntax:

 `![optional caption that appears below the figure](figure url){alt='alt text for accessibility purposes'}`